-After working-from-home during lockdown, office-based managers and staff are still adapting to the newly unfolding COVIDSafe work culture.
-And with the return-to-the-office rules and restrictions being frequently adjusted, many employers are grappling with a range of new staff concerns.
+After working-from-home during the pandemic, office-based managers and staff are still adapting to the newly unfolding COVIDSafe work culture.
+And with the return-to-the-office rules and restrictions being frequently adjusted, many employers are grappling with a range of staff concerns.

 Here are the 3 key staff concerns we are currently seeing:

 Some employees are nervous and uncomfortable about returning to the office, with concerns around personal safety, such as the perceived COVID risk of taking public transport to work or sharing office space with co-workers.
 Social anxiety may be another factor causing an employee to feel unsure about coming back to work.

 2. Holding onto flexible work arrangements

 Many employees have enjoyed working from home and now wish to maintain more flexible or "hybrid" work arrangements.
 Safety jurisdictions around Australia also agree that flexible work arrangements can help create a mentally healthy workplace and improve employee motivation and productivity.
 The Fair Work Act 2009 outlines some employee rights around asking for flexible working arrangements.
 There are considerations and rules regarding how employers can manage these requests.

 View/download the Fair Work Ombudsman's best practice guide to flexible working arrangements >

 The rules on COVIDSafe workplaces are a moving target changing week to week.
 This can be stressful for employers and employees alike.
 And while Australia's COVID-19 vaccination booster program is well underway, some workers have yet to come to terms with the COVIDSafe requirements that may apply in their workplace, such as mandatory booster vaccinations and record keeping, regular rapid antigen testing, and the use of PPE, to name just a few.